-Erica Curtis is a faculty member at the Loyola Marymount University department of Marriage and Family Therapy, served 6 years on the board of directors of the American Art Therapy Association, and is a program advisor for UCLArts and Healing.
-A licensed Marriage and Family Therapist and board certified art therapist, Erica has a therapy practice in Santa Monica, supervises interns, and consults with agencies looking to enhance or build comprehensive and attuned therapeutic programs.
-In collaborative law cases, Erica serves as a child specialist and communications expert (coach).
+Erica currently serves as the Admissions Consultant for the Loyola Marymount University department of Marriage and Family Therapy.
+She also supervises interns and consults with agencies looking to enhance or build comprehensive and attuned therapeutic programs.
+In collaborative law cases, Erica serves as a child specialist and communications expert.

 Erica has provided therapy for hundreds of children, adolescents, adults, and families.
-She approaches therapy with practicality and creativity in mind in order to address the unique behavioral, cognitive, and emotional needs and goals of each individual or family.
+She approaches therapy with practicality and creativity in mind in order to address the unique needs and goals of each individual or family.
 Erica is interested in providing a safe place for taking personal and interpersonal risks in order to help others discover new ways of being.